-- 1. Expected loss ratios are used to calculate the expected losses from unearned business.
+- Expected loss ratios are used to calculate the expected losses from unearned business.
 These are derived utilizing the actuarial best estimate ultimate loss ratio assumptions with adjustments made to allow for future expected inflation.
-This accounts to a release of €3,997K from the premium reserves - 2.
-The discounting difference between IFRS17 and solvency II results in a decrease of €644K in the claim reserves - 3.
-The IFRS methodology for the valuation of technical provisions does not include the Solvency II concepts of the risk margin or transitional measures but the new methodology of risk adjustment as disclosed in the new standard.
-The difference of the Risk Margin and the Risk adjustment has a decreasing effect on the IFRS liabilities of €330K.
+This accounts to a release of €7,628K from the IFRS17 LRC cashflow of €18,349K (net of DAC) - 2.
+Future premiums expected to be collected for the unearned period are excluded from premium provisions as well from assets leading to a release of €6,869K of the premium reserves. - 3.
+Future claim management and administration expenses to be incurred increase the premium reserves by €3,194K - 4.
+The discounting difference between IFRS17 and solvency II results in a decrease of €272K in the claim reserves - 5.
+The IFRS methodology for the valuation of technical provisions does not include the Solvency II concepts of the risk margin or transitional measures but the new methodology of risk adjustment as disclosed in IFRS17.
+The difference of the Risk Margin and the Risk adjustment has a decreasing effect on the IFRS liabilities of €331K.